witrin/magento-gifts/README.md

 Currently, this module is subject to some restrictions:

-* only simple products are supported as gifts,
+* only simple products are supported as gifts
-* and coupon codes are not supported.

 Contribution
 ------------